spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

 }
 ```

-### 2. Heartbeating fails in the player lifecycle module
+### Heartbeating fails in the Player Lifecycle Feature Module

-Our [Player Lifecycle module]({{urlRoot}}/modules/player-lifecycle/overview) allows you to easily create players and uses the heartbeating technique to detect and delete the player entity of any unresponsive client-workers.
+Our [Player Lifecycle Feature Module]({{urlRoot}}/modules/player-lifecycle/overview) allows you to easily create players and uses the heartbeating technique to detect and delete the player entity of any unresponsive client-workers.
 In some cases, this can result in entities being destroyed even though the worker is still connected to SpatialOS.
 If this happens, that client-worker won't receive a `DisconnectOp`.

 #### How to handle a player lifecycle disconnection